Last Updated on July 2, 2026 by Daniel Globe

 What is the best time to travel to Merida, Mexico?

-The best time to visit is during the dry season, from **November to April**.
-The weather is warm but not oppressive, and humidity is lower, making it perfect for walking tours and visiting ruins.
+The best time to visit is during the dry season, from November to April.
+The weather is warm but not oppressive, and lower humidity makes it ideal for walking tours and visiting ruins.

 What is the weather like in Merida during the dry season?